 White Salmon 2040 helps the City identify deficiencies and take steps to remedy them.
-Planning helps the City find desirable and reasonable solutions before problems are beyond the community's economic capabilities.
-The Plan is critical to avoiding uncoordinated activities as the City adapts to changing conditions and experiences growth.
+Planning can find desirable and reasonable solutions before problems are beyond the community's economic capabilities.
+The Plan is critical to avoiding uncoordinated activities as the City adapts to changing conditions and experiences that the City anticipates with growth.